Backup only: Euro 2 fuel use still on hold

 At a media briefing on Tuesday, Energy Secretary Sharon S. Garin said the government will deploy Euro 2 fuel only if supply tightens and no cleaner alternatives are available.

-“Euro 2 is a dirtier fuel, so what is the problem there?
-It will be a dirtier fuel, but based on what we have observed in the international market, the environmental impact is not as significant as some people suggest,” Garin said.
+Said Garin, “Euro 2 is dirtier fuel, so what is the problem there?
+It is dirtier fuel, but based on what we have observed in the international market, the environmental impact is not as significant as some people suggest.”

-However, Garin reiterated that its use “has not been activated because our supply still looks steady.”

 Garin noted that Euro 2 fuel is more readily available in the international market, so the government is keeping it as an option.